 Quick Answer

 WiFi calling lets you make and receive phone calls and texts over a WiFi connection instead of mobile signal.
 It’s free, built into most modern phones, and works on all four major UK networks.
 On Samsung, enable it in Settings → Connections → WiFi Calling.
-On iPhone, go to Settings → Phone → WiFi Calling.
-No app needed — it uses your normal phone number.

 Updated March 2026 · Covers all UK networks and major phone brands

 WiFi calling is one of the most useful features on modern smartphones, yet most people don’t know it exists.
-If you’ve ever struggled with poor mobile signal at home, in the office, or in a basement, WiFi calling can solve the problem instantly — and it’s completely free.
+If you’ve ever struggled with poor mobile signal at home, in the office, or in a basement, wifi calling can solve the problem instantly — and it’s completely free.

 This guide covers everything you need to know: what WiFi calling is, how to enable it on Samsung and iPhone, which UK networks support it, and how to troubleshoot common issues.